 Daily Pandemic Safety Procedures

-- Students and instructors are asked to wear a face covering over the mouth during lessons
+- Students and instructors are asked to wear a face shield during lessons, if applicable

 - No physical greetings